 Incense has to be lit.
 It requires fire to ignite and oxygen to burn.
 We need oxygen to breath and fire to live.
 It is a truism to say that to survive, we need a relationship to our world, our elemental world, the world of our senses.
 By striking a match, lighting and sensing a stick of incense, you have reignited a relationship with the world that sustains you.

 4. Come back

-When you sit down to practice, the smoke from your incense joins you.
+When you sit down on your meditation cushion or bench, the smoke from your incense joins you.
 Some even select the length of their incense stick to time their practice session.
 You may be lost in thought when, suddenly, you are brought back to the moment by the scent from a plume of incense wafting by.
 At this moment, you can recall the intention to practice that prompted you at the time you offered the incense and gently return to your discipline.

 5. Learn a lesson

 The incense stick begins at a full length and then grows shorter as it burns.
 There is no way to repair or retrieve a stick that has burnt.
 At first the scent is strong, soon the stick is gone and the scent will be faint.
 Sometimes the ash sits on top of the stick, like a memory of past glories, before toppling off into the incense bowl.
 The smoke may rise slowly like white ink from the stroke of an invisible brush or may disperse, fanned by hidden currents of air.
 All experience is fleeting -- like the smoke from a stick of incense.
 This is a true lesson.

 an incense burner.
 Sand in the bowl means the incense stick will stay standing.
 You need to think about this before your practice session.
 To practice, you need time, a place, and intention.
 You have to work to gather what you need for practice.
 You have to plan and organize your life so you can sustain a practice.
 Your time and your space have value.
 They are the very commodities of existence and essential resources for practice.
 Always in short supply, they can be squandered or not.
 Prepare well and your practice will go well.